Best Legal Document AI Tools for Cited Review

 For most legal document AI searches, start by separating drafting from review.

-- Use Lawdistrict Lawgenius when you want consumer-facing summaries and Q&A over an uploaded legal document.
+- Use Lawdistrict Lawgenius for plain summaries and Q&A over an uploaded file.

-- Use Paxton when a legal professional wants drafting, document analysis, and legal research in one legal-assistant workflow.
+- Use Paxton when a lawyer wants drafting, file review, and research in one tool.

-- Choose Atlas when you need cited answers you can inspect in the source viewer.
+- Use Atlas when you have the files and need answers linked to passages you can open.

 How to choose legal document AI